pcattori/evolve-your-chess/README.md

 In other words, let EYC find your "Most Common Blunder" (MCB).

-Batteries included: Comes bundled with Stockfish 8
+:zap: Batteries included: Comes bundled with Stockfish 8

 ## Installing